Clarifying TBI Claims with Social Media & Video Deposition

 The use of video depositions is also important as a next step.
 Asking multiple, specific questions about treatment, drugs, and dosage is strategic; Often the deponent is so concerned about how they present on video that they forget a TBI is supposed to interfere with their memory.

-Once current activity level is determined in social media or through
+Once current activity level is determined in social media or through deposition, it's time to look back at the original TBI diagnosis.

 Develop a strong argument based on Differential Diagnosis.